I tried migrating memory from the Claude Pro plan (individual) to the Enterprise plan

 Anthropic officially provides a tool for migrating memory.

-When I tried to use the tool and import from the Enterprise settings screen, a problem occurred.
+When I tried to use the tool and import from the Enterprise settings screen, I encountered an issue.

-"The import function is not found in the settings screen"
+"The import feature is not found in the settings screen"

-At the time of writing this blog, the memory import function was not available for Enterprise plans.
+At the time of writing this blog, the memory import feature was not available for Enterprise plans.

 Image 1: Pro plan settings screen / Image 2: Enterprise plan settings screen